 - Have senior management review the draft prior to filing.

 - Train advisory and client service representatives on how best to answer all Conversation Starter questions contained within Form CRS.

-- Adopt policies and procedures that outline the content, filing, and delivery requirements Form CRS.
+- Adopt policies and procedures that outline the content, filing, and delivery requirements for Form CRS.

 Transparency through disclosures remains the mantra of regulators and it doesn’t appear that this will change any time soon.
 The more you disclose, the better-informed clients will be, so take the time to truly consider what conflicts apply to your business and ensure they are properly addressed and disclosed.